DreasL02/NeuralNetworkAccelerator/README.md

 By implementing a hardware accelerator for neural networks, we can offload the matrix multiplications from the CPU to the FPGA, which can be made more efficient at these types of operations, mainly by reducing the amount of memory access.
-The main way of achieving this is treating matrices as the primitive datatype, as opposed to the CPU, which uses numbers.
+The main way of achieving this is treating matrices as the primitive datatype, as opposed to a scalar CPU.
+By fetching entire matrices at a time, there is no need to fetch each element individually, which is a time expensive.
+This is especially true for large matrices, which are common in neural networks.

 By making a scalable design in the FPGA, the performance costs can as well be fitted to the requirements of the Neural Network.
+It also allows us to make a highly specialized design, which is not possible in a CPU.

 Chisel is a hardware construction language embedded in Scala, which allows for a more high-level description of hardware, and is therefore ideal to describe such a scalable design.